If you are looking for somewhere to stay on the D707 in Namibia, then Kanaan Desert Retreat is a fantastic option.

 If you’re in a rush, here are some quick pointers to help you in your trip planning:

-- You’ll find the Kanaan Desert Retreat just 8 km from the turn-off from the D707 in southwestern Namibia
+- Kanaan Desert Retreat: You’ll find it just 8 km from the turn-off from the D707 in southwestern Namibia

 - Book a luxury tent on Booking.com here or on Expedia here

-- Facilities include a restaurant, swimming pool, free wifi
+- Facilities: These include a restaurant, swimming pool, free wifi

-- There is a meerkat colony at the Kanaan Retreat
+- Meerkats: There is a meerkat colony at the Kanaan Retreat

 - Hiring a camper in Namibia?
 Get a Camper Quote here

-- Or looking at a car rental?
+- Looking for a car rental?
 Get a great deal with Discovercars here

 - Have you arranged Travel Insurance?
 We use World Nomads